Immunisation Information for Health Professionals

 National Immunisation Program vaccines in pharmacies - National Immunisation Program vaccines can also be supplied and administered at pharmacies with trained immunisers, to those who would be routinely offered vaccination in the NSW School Vaccination Program.

-1. Follow the Managing a Cold Chain Breach guidelines in this link.
+1. Follow the Managing a Cold Chain Breach guidelines.

-7. Do not use the NIP vaccines or the vaccine fridge AND do not discard any NIP vaccines until further instructions from the PHU.
+3. Do not discard any NIP vaccines until receiving advice from the PHU.

-8. The PHU does not have any jurisdiction over privately bought vaccines.
-Please ring the manufacturer regarding further use of these vaccines after a CCB.
+9. The PHU does not have any jurisdiction over privately bought vaccines.
+Ring the manufacturer regarding further use of these vaccines after a CCB.

-9. If anyone is vaccinated with compromised vaccines, please request a Revaccination Advice Spreadsheet from the Public Health Unit ensuring the name of the person is de-identified (i.e. only put in the first two letters of the first name and surname e.g. John Smith = Jo Sm).
+11. If anyone is vaccinated with compromised vaccines, request a revaccination advice spreadsheet from the PHU, and complete, ensuring the name of the person is de-identified (i.e. only put in the first two letters of the first name and surname e.g. John Smith = Jo Sm).

 Additional Resources